Jason Gallian: Nottinghamshire

 After Nottinghamshire were relegated in 2003, batsman Kevin Pietersen requested a release from his contract, stating he was unhappy at the club.
 This led to a public row with Gallian, then the captain of the club, during which Gallian allegedly threw Pietersen's kit off the Trent Bridge balcony and broke his bat.
 Pietersen recounted:

 During the game I told the captain that I was not happy and that I wanted to leave.
 After the game we spoke in the dressing room and then I went to have dinner.
 I got a call saying the captain had trashed my equipment.
 I was told the captain had said, "if he does not want to play for Notts he can f*** off."
 I have not spoken to Gallian since, nor have I received an apology.
 Pietersen was forced to complete the last year of his contract with Nottinghamshire, but "didn't enjoy it at all".
 Nottinghamshire were promoted back to Division One after winning the Second Division in 2004.
 Alongside David Hussey and Darren Bicknell, Gallian was one of three batters to score more than 1,000 runs for Nottinghamshire in the County Championship that season.

 Essex

 When Gallian's contract with Nottinghamshire expired at the end of 2007, he signed a two-year contract with Essex.
 Essex chose to give Gallian a contract to provide experience to their young squad.
 David East, the club's chief executive, said "He has a very impressive record and his vast experience will greatly assist our young and exciting batsmen to develop over the next few years.
 Jason is very excited about this next stage in his career and is looking forward to joining what he describes as a young and vibrant squad that is going places".

 Gallian announced his retirement from cricket in August 2009, having made five first-class appearances for Essex during the 2009 season.

 Gallian now plays club cricket for Saffron Walden and is the head of cricket at Felsted School, Essex, and teaches geography.

+Interim Chair of Essex County Cricket Club

+Jason Gallian has been appointed as the interim chair of Essex County Cricket Club following the resignation of Anu Mohindru.
+He will oversee the board's operations during this transitional period.
+Vicky Ford will assume the position of interim deputy chair.